kaloyan-marinov/complete-terraform-course/README.md

     [each of which consumes] those modules in different ways

 [those] two approaches have pros and cons that [will be listed below]

+1. Terraform workspaces

+   pros:

+    - easy to get started with

+    - within your Terraform files, you can reference `terraform.workspace` as an expression to, let's say, populate the name of your resource;
+      so you can call your database the `staging-database` or the `production-database`

+    - minimizes the code duplication you have between your different environments

+   cons:

+    - prone to human error

+      (if you're interacting with these things manually, it can be very easy to forget which workspace you happen to have configured;
+      and make a change;
+      and apply it to the wrong environment)

+      (if you've automated a lot of this and it's all happening from within a pipeline, that can be less of an issue but it's still something to think about)

+    - the state files are all stored within [the] same remote backend

+      (and so permissioning and access to those different environments - you can't really isolate them;
+      so, if someone has access to the `development` space, [that] someone then also generally has access to the `production` space)

+      (within the cloud offering that Hashicorp provides, there is some more nuanced configuration there;
+      but if you're a self-managed backend, this can be a challenge)

+    - just by looking at the codebase, you can't tell specifically what's deployed everywhere

+2. file structure